timkurvers/grumbles/README.md

 [![MIT License](https://badgen.net/github/license/timkurvers/grumbles)](LICENSE.md)

-A web text-adventure game featuring Grumbles the Wizard and his quest to rescue a missing princess using HTTP verbs to interact with the game world.
+A web text-adventure game featuring Grumbles the Wizard on a quest to rescue a missing princess using HTTP verbs to interact with the game world.

 This is a JavaScript client-side port of the [Ruby original], a submission created